cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 Except the `stop` instruction, Mindustry processors never stop executing a program.
 Upon encountering an instruction which cannot be executed, the instruction simply isn't executed.
 For example, when the `read` instruction tries to read from memory which doesn't exist, it skips the execution without changing the variable which would receive the value read from the memory.

 While mlog programs, and to a certain extent Mindcode programs, can sometimes put this mechanism to good use, in most cases such situations indicate a bug in the program.
-The processor emulator therefore, by default, stops when encountering an irregularity.
+The processor emulator, therefore, by default, stops when encountering an irregularity.
 It is, however, possible to set up the emulated processor to ignore the error and continue executing the program, just like the Mindustry processor would.
 This configuration is done through _execution flags_.

 ## Execution flags